BlueWinds/EnvironmentalDesignMasks/README.md

 All other fields are optional:
 - `designMask`: The name of a design mask to apply when this custom mood applies.
 It replaces the basic biome design mask (which provides reduced heatsinking in deserts and lunar environments, for example).
+  - If this DesignMask has a `stickyEffect` (and maybe also `additionalStickyEffects`), these effects are reapplied every turn, during `OnActivationBegin`.
+It usually makes sense to use `"durationData": {"duration": -1, "stackLimit": 1}` for sticky effects applied by biomes
 - `startMission`: An array of dialogues to show on mission start (after other mission start dialogue, at the same time as pilot chatter).
 Interpolation works.
 Format is the same as other places dialogue chunks are defined (such as in contracts):
   ```
   "startMission": [